 And on the other: A pathway to go down to the canyon, closer to the water, and later participate in the other activities this place has to offer…

-2) An adventure trail.
+2) Walk the adventure trail.

 There is an adventure trail which involves going through the harder version of the canyon where you scale the walls of it and use professional hiking gear.
 In fact if you look at the image above, you will see this rope like prop crossing the river.